 Please describe the audience for this manuscript.
 What kinds of courses might use this book?

-Manuscripts are acknowledged on receipt and are evaluated first by the Annual editorial staff, and then, if appropriate for the Annual, unidentified manuscripts are sent to two qualified anonymous referees for review.
+Manuscripts are acknowledged on receipt and are evaluated first by the Journaleditorial team, and then, if appropriate for the Journal, unidentified manuscripts are sent to two qualified anonymous referees for review.

 Authors are notified as soon as a decision has been made to accept or reject a manuscript; acceptance or rejection may be outright or under the condition of revision and resubmission for a new evaluation.
-When a manuscript is submitted to the Annual, it should not have been published elsewhere nor be under consideration by any other journal.
-If an article is accepted for publication in the Annual, the author is responsible for providing the Annual staff with a clean, corrected copy of the manuscript in Word format.
+When a manuscript is submitted to the Journal, it should not have been published elsewhere nor be under consideration by any other journal.
+If an article is accepted for publication in the Journal, the author is responsible for providing the Journal staff with a clean, corrected copy of the manuscript in Word format.